ray-project/ray/doc/source/data/preprocessors.rst

     :start-after: __preprocessor_transform_batch_start__
     :end-before: __preprocessor_transform_batch_end__

-The most common way of using a preprocessor is by using it in conjunction with a Ray Train :ref:`Trainer <train-docs>` and a :ref:`Ray Data dataset <data>`.
+The most common way of using a preprocessor is by using it on a :ref:`Ray Data dataset <data>`, which is then passed to a Ray Train :ref:`Trainer <train-docs>`.
 For example, the following code trains a model with a preprocessor that normalizes the data.

 .. literalinclude:: doc_code/preprocessors.py